kaist-ina/kaist-ina.github.io/_news/announcement_3.md

 ---

 <!-- #[Hwijoon Lim](https://wjuni.com) received Gold Prize at the Samsung Humantech Paper Award. -->
-Hwijoon received Gold Prize at the Samsung Humantech Paper Award.
+Hwijoon won the **Gold Prize (1st place in Communication & Networks)** in the Samsung Humantech Paper Award.